marvinlabs/customer-area/readme.txt

 * Fix: Do not mark create/update pages as current in the navigation menu
 * Fix: Fix delete button not working in Front-office publishing add-on (https://github.com/marvinlabs/customer-area/issues/173)
 * Fix: Trashed content was shown in the admin-side listing pages
+* Fix: Function to create files from code was not working since 6.2

 = 6.2.2 (2015/09/21) =